 So, Project Jigsaw… We already know quite a bit about it but have not yet seen the details of how it plans to deliver on its promises.
 This post will do precisely that and present the project’s core concepts and features.

-This post is part of an ongoing series about Project Jigsaw.
+This post is part of a series about Project Jigsaw.
 In the recommended order (which is different from their publication order) these are:

 - Motivation And Goals